danielkatsenyuk/DevOps-Bootcamp/Module 1 - Docker/README.md

 ### Nginx `auth_request`
 Instead of implementing authentication logic in every endpoint or using a complex API Gateway, we leverage Nginx's `auth_request` module.
 - **How it works**: For every request to `/` or Protected Endpoints, Nginx makes a purely internal sub-request to `/validate_token` (mapped to Python's `/validate_token`).
-- **Benefit**: Decouples authentication enforcement from business logic.
-Nginx acts as a tough gatekeeper.

 ### Token Expiration
 Tokens are valid for **10 minutes**.
 - **Implementation**: The Python app checks the filesystem modification time of the token file (`auth_token`).
 If `Time.now() - File.mtime > 600 seconds`, the token is rejected.
-- **Why**: Simple, stateless (no complex redis/db required for TTL), and effective for this scope.